jonas-grgt/xjx/README.md

 # 🔑 Key Features
 - Explicitly map fields to specific tags using `@Tag`
 - Select specific tags using an **XPath** like expression `@Tag(path = "/WeatherData/Location/City)`
-- Out of the box support for most common data types
+- Out-of-the-box support for most common data types
 - Explicit deserialization of values using `@ValueDeserialization`

 # ✨ xjx-serdes

-Contains the XML serializer (TODO) and deserialization code.
+Contains the XML serializer and deserializer.

 ## ⚙️ Installation